 - a.
 All new or changed plantings in the ground must have prior ARC approval, even for plants on the approved list.
-Plants in pots do not require approval. - b.
+Plants in pots do not require approval.
+Fruit Trees and Vegetable Gardens are not allowed at any time. - b.
 All plantings not approved may be removed without notice. - c.
-The acceptable tree and shrub guides: 36" in the front of homes, 4 feet on the side of homes and 6 feet in the backyard by pool.
+The acceptable tree and shrub guides: 36" in the front of homes, 4 feet on the side of homes and 6 feet in the backyard by pool. - d.

-- d.
 Landscape beds are the landscaper's responsibility for maintenance.
 The landscapers are provided with the design documents and given responsibility to do trimming as part of the contract. - e.
-When planning changes to landscape plans, it is suggested that homeowners choose from the community-approved plant catalog, which is on the community website or can be requested from the HOA management company.
+When planning changes to landscape plans, it is suggested that homeowners choose from the communityapproved plant catalog, which is on the community website or can be requested from the HOA management company.
 Any plants that are not on the approved plant list can still be requested for approval.
-Plants that are not approved and annuals can be planted in removable pots and not in the ground.
+Plants that are not approved and annuals can be planted in removable pots and not in the ground. - f.

-f.
 Mulch: